reevafaisal/Elevators_Game_Design_AI/README.md

 ## AI Implementation
 The AI framework within AI.cpp is designed to analyze both the current state of the building and the player's input to make decisions that optimize the operation of the elevators.
 It aims to reduce wait times by prioritizing moves that deliver the maximum number of people to their destinations efficiently while minimizing their anger levels.

-*Due to university policy code is not publicly available but can be sent upon request.